deployd/docs/docs/basics/cli.md

 <!--{
-  title: 'The "dpd" command line tool'
+  title: 'The "dpd" Command Line Tool'
 }-->

 ## Using the dpd command line tool.